silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 caching levels.

 Responses can declare that they vary on any header that is (or could be) sent with a request.
-It is unusual for a site to vary it's content on arbitrary headers, but it is possible.
+It is unusual for a site to vary its content on arbitrary headers, but it is possible.
 Sometimes your content might vary on User-Agent (if you redirect to a mobile site depending on user agent).
 If this is the case, then you should add a default vary to your config:

 ```yml